OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-setup.md

 ## Setup

-In this tutorial, you'll create your add-in using Visual Studio.
+In this tutorial, you'll create an add-in using Visual Studio.

 1. On the Visual Studio menu bar, choose  **File** > **New** > **Project**.

 2. In the list of project types under **Visual C#** or **Visual Basic**, expand  **Office/SharePoint**, choose **Add-ins**, and then choose **PowerPoint Web Add-in** as the project type.

-3. Name the project, and then choose **OK**.
+3. Name the project **HelloWorld**, and then choose **OK**.

 4. In the **Create Office Add-in** dialog window, choose **Add new functionalities to PowerPoint**, and then choose **Finish** to create the project.

 5. Visual Studio creates a solution and its two projects appear in **Solution Explorer**.
 The **Home.html** file opens in Visual Studio.

+### Explore the Visual Studio solution

 [!include[Description of Visual Studio projects](../includes/quickstart-vs-solution.md)]

-## Add boilerplate code
+### Update code

-Populate the **Home.html** and **Home.js** files with some boilerplate code that you'll modify in subsequent steps of this tutorial.
+As the final stage of the setup process, edit the add-in code as described in the following steps.
+This lays the groundwork for the code that you'll write in subsequent steps of this tutorial.

 1. **Home.html** specifies the HTML that will be rendered in the add-in's task pane.
 In **Home.html**, find the **div** with `id="content-main"`, replace that entire **div** with the following markup, and save the file.